jachin/much-select-elm/README.md

 To work on this project, clone the repo to your machine, then.

+### Initial Setup

+Just do like you'd expect to get started.
+Only development dependencies.

 ``` bash
 npm install
 ```

+### Watch and Develop

 To run a webpack development server with the sandbox/demo page:

 ```bash
 npm run watch
 ```

+Now you can visit http://localhost:8000

+### Production Build

 To do a production build run